-Write engine serial numbers and option codes (if any).
-Your Nanni Agent will need these numbers when you order parts.
+Write engine and generator serial numbers and option codes.
+Accurately record all numbers.
+Your Nanni Agent also needs these numbers when you order parts.
 File the identification numbers in a secure place.
 Some engine accessories such as air cleaner, and instruments are optional.
 These accessories may be provided by a third party.
 This Manual applies only to the engine and those options available through the Nanni distribution network.